 | Stopped due to side effects | 4.5% | 4.3% |

-On paper, tirzepatide looks lighter here.
-In practice, that usually means "some people find Zepbound easier at the beginning," not "Zepbound is easy."
+On paper, tirzepatide looks lighter.
+In practice that translates to "some people find Zepbound easier at the start," not "Zepbound is easy."

-Once doses climb, the story gets less neat.
-A patient doing fine on Wegovy at a midrange dose may feel much better than a patient trying to force their way through higher-dose tirzepatide with poor hydration and not enough protein.
+Once the doses climb, the story gets messier.
+Someone cruising along on a midrange Wegovy dose can feel a lot better than someone white-knuckling a higher-dose tirzepatide with too little water and not enough protein.

-The serious warnings do not disappear for either drug.
+The serious warnings don't disappear for either drug.
 Pancreatitis, gallbladder disease, dehydration from severe vomiting, and the medullary thyroid cancer / MEN2 warning remain part of the conversation.

 If you have a history of pancreatitis, gallstones, MEN2, or a family history of medullary thyroid carcinoma, that is not a side note for the end of the appointment.
 It belongs near the top.